Five Tips for Green Tea Storage

 • Avoid high temperature:

-• Avoid sunlight:
+• Prevent exposure to sunlight:

 • Avoid oxygen: